jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 Understanding the waterfall is essential for doing non-trivial optimizations.
 You can start with this [presentation on waterfall anti-patterns](https://www.slideshare.net/jrvis/gdl-waterfall-anti-patterns) and gradually dive into the topic with free exploration.

+# Keep JavaScript at bay

+Shipping huge amounts JavaScript code to the client is one of the most important problems of the modern web.
+[Evaluating JavaScript is very expensive](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4) - much more than rendering an image of comparable size.
+It's not always easy to do much about it when you're confronted with a large existing project.
+Having said that, here are a few little tricks:

+- Use the [coverage tab in Chrome dev tools](https://developers.google.com/web/updates/2017/04/devtools-release-notes#coverage) to find unused JavaScript and CSS.
+- Review libraries you use and look for smaller alternatives.
+[Bundlephobia](https://bundlephobia.com/scan-results?packages=moment@2.23.0,date-fns@1.30.1) is great for comparing npm artifacts.
+- Make sure to not import big libraries to just use a few small functions they offer.
+In fact, [you might not need](https://youmightnotneed.com/) certain libraries at all; modern JavaScript is quite capable.
+- Updating dependencies might also reduce your bundle size (or quite the contrary -- be careful with that), sometimes indirectly - by avoiding duplicated transitive subdependencies in the project.

 # Know your build tools

 Bundlers like webpack have quite a few configuration options that can help with improving performance.
 Reading through the docs and perfecting your config might take a while, but it's a good investment with potentially high rewards.
-In particular, [**code splitting**](https://webpack.js.org/guides/code-splitting/) is a critical technique if you ship big amounts of JavaScript.
+In particular, **[code splitting](https://webpack.js.org/guides/code-splitting/) is a critical technique to minimize your initial JavaScript payload** and keep your pages responsive while loading.

 If you're using babel to transpile ES2015+ code, make sure to use and properly configure [babel-preset-env](http://2ality.com/2017/02/babel-preset-env.html) according to your browser support level, to avoid unnecessary transpilation and polyfills in your final bundles.

+[Updating your dependencies to the newer ES2015+based versions](https://twitter.com/addyosmani/status/1047010157564190720) can make your bundles smaller, thanks to the [tree-shaking](https://webpack.js.org/guides/tree-shaking/) (dead code elimination) features of the bundlers.

+# Take long-term caching into account

+The "common knowledge" of HTTP/1 world was to merge all JavaScript needed on a given page as a single file.
+If you deploy the page once and never change it again, this makes sense.
+But **if you deploy updates regularly, and some of your modules change more often than the others**, it might be useful to split them as separate bundles, _even if they are always used together._

+When using HTTP/2 and staying reasonable with the number of bundles, a tiny first-time latency of multiple downloads is a small price to pay for the increased cache hit probability (hence avoiding expensive network fetches) for the returning visitors.

+The just-released (as alpha) [webpack 5](https://github.com/webpack/changelog-v5/blob/master/README.md) promises to make out-of-the-box long-term caching a core feature.

 # Use developer versions of web browsers